kyungjaelee/robosuite/README.md

+# customized robosuite

+This is a forked repository of the original robosuite

 # robosuite

-This is forked repository of the original robosuite

 ![gallery of_environments](docs/images/gallery.png)